 Functions authorized by Foreign Assistance Act of 1961, as amended, as exempt, see Ex.
 Ord.
 No. 11223, May 12, 1965, 30 F.R.
 6635, set out as a note under section 2393 of Title 22, Foreign Relations and Intercourse.

 SECTION INAPPLICABLE TO ARMED SERVICES AND NATIONAL AERONAUTICS AND SPACE ADMINISTRATION

-Section inapplicable to procurement of supplies or services by Armed Services and National Aeronautics and Space Administration, see section 2314 of Title 10, Armed Forces.
+Section inapplicable to procurement or sale of property or services by Armed Services and National Aeronautics and Space Administration, see section 2314 of Title 10, Armed Forces.